 Once you have decided on the person(s) for the job be sure to get it all in writing and complete a contract that includes the date of the wedding, the extent of the coverage and how you will receive the final product.

 Q. Do you have any tips for ‘The big day’?

-Capturing the bridal party getting ready has become an important part of the day and many brides want lovely photographs of their make-up and hair being professionally styled.
-To be sure that your photographer can deliver the shots you dream of, take time to think about where you are getting ready and how big your bridal party is.
-Ensure the room is large enough for everyone who will be there, light enough for good photographs and try your best to keep it tidy (no-one likes clutter in the backgrounds of their photos).
+Capturing the bridal party getting ready has become an important part of the day.
+Many brides want lovely photographs of their make-up and hair being professionally styled.
+To be sure that your photographer can deliver, take time to think about where you are getting ready and how big your bridal party is.
+Ensure the room is large enough, light enough and try your best to keep it tidy.

-Consider asking your guests to put away their cameras and phones during the ceremony, have faith and leave the picture taking to your photographer.
+Consider asking your guests to put away their cameras during the ceremony.
+Have faith and leave the picture taking to your photographer.
 The bridal procession is one of the most poignant moments of the day for the happy couple.
 Imagine yourself walking down the aisle, to be greeted by dozens of cameras rather than happy encouraging faces.
 Allow your guests to be truly present and witness the happy moment with their own eyes – not the LCD screens of their cameras!
-A simple chalk board sign, a message from the vicar / registrar at the beginning of the ceremony or a message inside the order of service is usually enough to advise your guests of your wishes.
+A simple chalkboard sign, a message from the vicar / registrar at the beginning of the ceremony or a message inside the order of service is usually enough to advise your guests of your wishes.

 Q. If you had to offer just one pearl of wisdom, what would it be?

 With all the above in mind, trust your photographer, relax and be yourself, have fun and allow moments to happen.
 Do this and you will be sure to have the wedding of your dreams and photographs to treasure for a lifetime.